abheekda1/awesomescibo/README.md

 [![GitHub issues](https://img.shields.io/github/issues/ADawesomeguy/AwesomeSciBo?color=blue&style=for-the-badge)](https://github.com/ADawesomeguy/AwesomeSciBo/issues)
 ![API](https://img.shields.io/badge/API-ScibowlDB-blue?style=for-the-badge)

+A simple Discord bot that automatically generates Science Bowl rounds using the ScibowlDB API!

 ## Deployment
 Deploying this bot to your Discord server is relatively simple: you can add it to your own server by using [this link](http://scibot.adawesome.tech/).